This book has more plot holes than a sieve – and it meant that all the best bits fell out.

 My next note was literally Poppy gasps too much, people don’t actually do that as a natural reaction, this is not a pantomime.
 But on a more important note, I wanted… softer moments?
 I want bits where Poppy can be vulnerable and hurt without Casteel being like wow that’s hot.
 Because this girl has gone through a LOT.
 Being angry is a very valid response, but I feel like it was her only emotion?
 I want her to be more hurt (which would be realistic because her life is not great) and Casteel to suport her.

-I don’t know if I wasn’t in the right mood, I was oftenstruck by how incredibly VIOLENT this series is.
-I might need to stick to YA fantasy for a bit… Also, is it sexy to be called a murderous little creature?
+Maybe I wasn’t in the right mood for gore, but I was oftenstruck by how incredibly VIOLENT this series is.
+It’s quite juxtaposing to go straight from a bloodthirsty battle to the bedroom.
+(While we’re here, is it sexy to be called a murderous little creature?
 Are we taking that as a compliment?
-Albeit stunning was before murderous, but I don’t think I’d want to be called a little creature, especially by my future spouse.
+Albeit stunning was before murderous, but I don’t think I’d want to be called a little creature, especially by my future spouse.)